6 Companies Where You Can Work Your Way Up To a Six-Figure Job

-Each is known for promoting from within, providing training and development opportunities for their employees and helping their most dedicated workers rise through the ranks.
+Each is known for promoting from within, providing training and development opportunities for employees, and helping the most dedicated workers rise through the ranks.

 The natural foods grocery store has made it onto Fortune magazine’s “100 Best Companies to Work For” every year since the list began in 1998, in large part due to the company culture.

-“We believe that (employees’) happiness and health is essential, which is why we invest in their personal and professional growth,” said Whole Foods co-CEO Walter Robb on the company’s website.
+“We believe that (employees’) happiness and health is essential, which is why we invest in their personal and professional growth,” said Whole Foods co-CEO Walter Robb.

 “We encourage team members to seek out opportunities that fulfill their deeper purpose and celebrate individual creativity and potential.”

-Start as an entry-level crew member at fast-casual restaurant chain Chipotle and you’ll make $28,000 per year.
+An entry-level crew member at fast-casual restaurant chain Chipotle makes an average $31,000 per year.

-But stick around long enough and go through the company’s restaurateur program, and you’ll make $125,000 a year, plus get some pretty sweet benefits like a company car, tuition reimbursement and stock privileges.
+But stick around long enough and go through the company’s restaurateur program, and you can make $120,000 a year, plus get some pretty sweet benefits like a company car, tuition reimbursement and stock privileges.

 Plus, each time a restaurateur trains another crew member to become a general manager, they get $10,000.

-That’s because co-CEO Monty Moran found the best performing Chipotle locations had a manager who worked his or her way up through the ranks from the very bottom.
+That’s because former co-CEO Monty Moran found the best performing Chipotle locations had a manager who had worked his or her way up through the ranks from the very bottom.